hoverboard88/hoverboard/wp-content/plugins/ga-google-analytics/readme.txt

 __Services:__ This plugin does not connect to any third-party locations or services, but it does enable Google to collect all sorts of data.

-> Works with or without Gutenberg Block Editor

 == Installation ==